-- Applications are open for the 2020/2021 Wellcome Trust humanities and social sciences Fellowship
+- Applications are closed for the 2021/2022 Wellcome Trust humanities and social sciences Fellowship

 - Open to Wellcome researchers and PhD students

 This scheme enables a Wellcome Trust-funded PhD student, post-doc or early-career researcher in humanities and social science, to join POST for three months.

 If your application is successful, you will work closely with science advisers, specialists, and committee clerks.

 You will learn how to write for policy and express complex ideas to a broad audience.
 And at the end you will publish an impartial briefing for Members of the House of Commons and the House of Lords.

 You can apply if

 you either hold one of the following awards:

 - Research Fellowships in Humanities and Social Science